Thank you for considering booking a program with Yamnuska Mountain Adventures! We look forward to experiencing the mountains with you.

 Cancellation and Refund Policies

 In the event that Yamnuska Mountain Adventures cancels a program, your full payment will immediately be refunded.
-Should you need to cancel from a program and if you have purchased cancellation insurance from the Simpson Group, please refer to the terms of that policy.
+Should you need to cancel from a program and if you have purchased cancellation insurance from the Simpson Group or another insurance supplier, please refer to the terms of that policy.

 If you opt not to purchase the cancellation insurance, the following terms will apply: